Unit 1: Number Properties

 - apply the inverse property of addition and multiplication;

-- apply the zero property of addition and multiplication; and
+- apply the zero property of multiplication and division; and

 - apply the distributive property.